mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hdfs/2.6.0-3.2.0/operations/configuration/index.md

 <p class="message--note"><strong>NOTE: </strong>Volume profiles are immutable and therefore cannot contain references to specific devices, nodes or other ephemeral identifiers.</p>

-DC/OS Storage Service (DSS) is a service that manages volumes, volume profiles, volume providers, and storage devices in a DC/OS cluster.
+[DC/OS Storage Service (DSS)](https://docs.d2iq.com/mesosphere/dcos/services/storage/1.0.0/) is a service that manages volumes, volume profiles, volume providers, and storage devices in a DC/OS cluster.

-If you want to deploy Hdfs with DSS, please follow [this tutorial](/mesosphere/dcos/services/storage/1.0.0/tutorials/cassandra-dss-volumes/) which illustrates, how to deploy Cassandra with DSS.

 Once the DC/OS cluster is running and volume profiles are created, you can deploy Hdfs with the following configs: